data-science-mango/datathon-2023-fashion-compatibility/README.md

 Participants will have the opportunity to work with real outfits curated by stylists and fashion experts at MANGO and exhibit their proficiency in navigating a software development environment while adhering to strict deadlines and maintaining performance under a high-pressure scenario.

 ## Brief Data Overview
-All the data can be downloaded as a `.zip` file from the following [link](https://mng-datathon-upc.s3.eu-west-1.amazonaws.com/datathon.zip).

-Participants will access two datasets in the provided zip file:
+Participants will access two datasets and images:

-1. **Product Data (`product_data.csv`)**: This dataset includes comprehensive attributes of fashion items such as identifiers, colors, materials, product types, and image file paths.
+1. **Product Data (`product_data.csv`)**: This dataset includes comprehensive attributes of fashion items such as identifiers, colors, materials, product types, and the file path to the associated image.
 2. **Outfit Data (`outfit_data.csv`)**: Contains links between fashion items and outfits, identifying which items are paired together.
 Both datasets provide a wealth of features to analyze fashion item characteristics and their combinations in outfits.
-Refer to the [Dataset Description](datathon/dataset/dataset_description.md) for detailed information on dataset fields and relationships.
+Refer to the [Dataset Description](datathon/dataset/dataset_description.md) for detailed information on dataset fields, dataset relationships and how to download the data.